HannahAB777/Employee_database/README.md

   ## Installation

-  download and run in the intergrated terminal
+  download and run in the intergrated terminal, remeber to npm init, npm install and npm install jest.

   ## Usage